automoto/curly-queue/README.md

 sh start.sh 'https://google.com'

 ```

+You can start up multiple instances of `start.sh` and each instance will coordinate executing the curl commands through SQS and clearing the queue once its done.

 To try it out with a slow running HTTP request, try to forward the URL through a time delay proxy(in milliseconds), with the command below.
 Note: its useful for testing out time delays but anything beyond a minute you will need to run your own slow running proxy the service rate limits.
 ```